guidosalva/ReactiveRubyTruffle/README.md

 # Reactive Ruby - Truffle Ruby meets Reactive Programming

 Reactive Ruby is an experimental reactive language, which extends Truffle Ruby.
-It is implemented as an extension of the Truffle Ruby interpreter.

 Reactive Ruby should be executed on the Graal VM instead of the normal Java VM.